Skip navigation

 PhD title: Public Administration in Blak and White: Uplifting the Cultural Capability of the Australian Public Service

-Lisa’s PhD research focused on looking for opportunities to uplift the cultural capability of the APS in order to improve policy effectiveness and make it more culturally safe and responsive for Aboriginal and Torres Strait Islander people.
+Lisa’s PhD research focused on looking for opportunities to uplift the cultural capability of the APS to improve policy effectiveness and make it more culturally safe and responsive for First Nations peoples.

 Supervisor: